-I think the recipe originally came from a family friend, and over the years, we’ve customized it with my family’s favorite mix-ins and figured out a couple of tricks to help the granola stay in big, crunchy clusters.
+This coconut oil granola has been in my family for years and over time, we’ve customized the recipe with our favorite mix-ins and figured out a couple of tricks to help the granola stay in big, crunchy clusters.

 - 3 cups old-fashioned oats

 - 1/2 tsp. salt

 - 1/4 cup melted coconut oil (can sub olive oil)

 - 1 1/2 cup nuts (I use a mix of walnuts, almonds, pecans, cashews, etc.)

 - 3/4 cup total other mix-ins to add after baking: raisins, dried cranberries, other dried fruit, unsweetened coconut chips or flakes, chocolate chips, white chocolate chips, etc.) (add up to 1 cup if desired)